mykaala/mykaala/README.md

 -  I’m currently working on **a group expense calculator 💵 and a "what's my aircraft?" site 🌏**

--  I'm taking classes like **algorithms ii 🖥️ and web programming 🧮**
+-  I'm taking classes like **algorithm design 🖥️, security 🔐, and web programming 🧮**

 -  I'm also **grinding leetcode 🧑‍💻 and self-teaching AI/ML 🤖**